OleHolmNielsen/ITwiki/Email.rst

 -----------------------------

 AIT offers a number of Guides_for_Outlook_ including ``Setting up Outlook on an android phone``.
+You need to install the `Microsoft Outlook app for Android <https://play.google.com/store/apps/details?id=com.microsoft.office.outlook&hl=en&gl=US>`_.
 According to the Outlook_FAQ_ you need to install the Microsoft_InTune_ app on Android phones.

+**WARNING:** Do NOT install the `Microsoft Outlook Lite app <https://play.google.com/store/apps/details?id=com.microsoft.outlooklite&hl=en&gl=US>`_, since this app does not have the functionality of the proper Outlook app!

 .. _Microsoft_InTune: https://learn.microsoft.com/en-us/mem/intune/fundamentals/what-is-intune